dougeby/IntuneDocs/intune/apple-configurator-enroll-ios.md

 1. On a Mac computer, open **Apple Configurator 2**.
 In the menu bar, choose **Apple Configurator 2**, and then choose **Preferences**.
   > [!WARNING]
-  > Devices reset to factory configurations during the enrollment process.
+  > Devices are reset to factory configurations during the enrollment process.
 As a best practice, reset the device and turn it on.
 Devices should be at the **Hello** screen when you connect the device.

 2. In the **preferences** pane, select **Servers** and choose the plus symbol (+) to launch the MDM Server wizard.
 Choose **Next**.
 3. Enter the **Host name or URL** and **enrollment URL** for the MDM server under Setup Assistant enrollment for iOS devices with Microsoft Intune.
 For the Enrollment URL, enter the enrollment profile URL exported from Intune.
 Choose **Next**.